Thinking of joining a study?

 Exclusion Criteria

-• Legal guardian not present to obtain consent
+• * Legal guardian does not present to obtain consent.

-• a history of seizures cause by flashing light
+• * A history of seizures caused by flashing light.

 Location Details